Well above cloud nine, with my head floating in interstellar space, oozing with delight

 Imperial College London

-Science is about being curious and finding new answers to hard questions about the world nobody has thought about before.
+Favourite thing to do in my job Science is about being curious and finding new answers to hard questions about the world nobody has thought about before.
 My favourite things is the rush you get when you finally crack a problem after having worked on it for a long time.

 I study tiny bits of matter that are all around us but that we can not see, which we call dark matter.
 We know dark matter is out there because it changes the way other big far away things move, such as stars, and star groups.
 We want to understand what dark matter is made of because it could tell us about where everything around us came from and what will happen next.